C++17 - What's New in the Core Language?

 }

-Line 11 and line 22 are possible in C++ since the first C++ standard.
-Line 24 and 25 will be possible with C++17.
-Hence, you do have not to use angle brackets to instantiate a class template.
+Line 11 and 22 are possible in C++ since the first C++ standard.
+Lines 24 and 25 will be possible with C++17.
+Hence, you do not have to use angle brackets to instantiate a class template.

 There is not just usability.
 Additionally, we will get performance features.